 - Analyse and improve the services offered on our website

 We will process your data in accordance with the principles of the GDPR (2018) and Data Protection Act (1998).
 Our legal basis for holding your information is normally legitimate interest or necessary for a contract.
 We categorise data on the basis of organisations we work with (their geography, sector specific focus, amounts given out).
 We do not categorise according to personal data at any time.

 We are committed to ensuring that your information is secure.

-Information is stored on our password-protected cloud-based electronic systems, including on our cloud-based database (GetSheep and SurveyMonkey); newsletter mailing host (MailChimp); event-bookings site (Eventbrite).
+Information is stored on our password-protected cloud-based electronic systems, including on our cloud-based database (SurveyMonkey); newsletter mailing host (MailChimp); event-bookings site (Eventbrite).

 The cloud-based server for our internal cloud-based electronic systems is based within the United Kingdom.

 We also take appropriate steps to protect files containing personal information in line with our IT Security Policy, including taking due care when working within and out of the Organisation’s office.

 We only hold your data as long as is necessary for the purpose for which it was given to us and for delivering an efficient and effective service.
 For specific categories and retention periods please see our specific Privacy Notices; or more details can be provided on request.

 You can contact us at any time about your data.

 Please contact Data Protection Lead: firstname.lastname@example.org on 01985 213387.